 - 15 ounce can no-salt-added tomato sauce

-- 1 pound green beans cut into 1-inch pieces
+- 1 pound fresh green beans cut into 1-inch pieces

 - 2 teaspoons dried Italian herb seasoning